dwyl/learn-elm/tutorials/elm-ui/README.md

 The same thing goes if I attempt to pass a `String` to `Border.rounded` e.g: `"2px"`
 ![image](https://user-images.githubusercontent.com/194400/70662334-ec498980-1c5d-11ea-9336-56f30db80270.png)
-We get a type mismatch and know _exactly_ what needs to be fixed in order for our view to compile.
+We get a type mismatch and know _exactly_ what needs to be fixed for our view to compile.

-If you make a typo in your layout/style it's won't compile:
+If you make a typo in your layout/style it won't compile:

 ![elm-ui-paddign-error](https://user-images.githubusercontent.com/194400/70667023-caed9b00-1c67-11ea-8396-0bf47d87a7d0.png)